SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

 We are also committed to disclosing our progress and driving accountability.
-In addition to sharing diversity and inclusion metrics with senior leaders on a quarterly basis, our annual Business & Sustainability Report includes data on employee representation by race and gender for both our total workforce and leadership, information submitted to the U.S. Equal Employment Opportunity Commission (our EEO-1 survey results), pay fairness statistics, and other information.
+We report data on employee representation by race and gender for our total workforce and leadership, information submitted to the U.S. Equal Employment Opportunity Commission (our EEO-1 survey results), pay fairness statistics, and other information.

 Additional Resources